All Episodes

 I think the right decision.

-Uh he wasn't asking a question.
+He wasn't asking a question.

-He wanted a debate, he wanted a fight, he wanted his moment.
+He wanted his moment.

-And I if you or I were ever that rude to Barack Obama or Bill Clinton, we'd be excoriated.
+And if you or I were ever that rude to Barack Obama or Bill Clinton, we'd be excoriated.

 By our own people, by my own company.